-The \$25 million decrease in other occupancy expense was largely due to a decrease in facility rent expense, natural gas and electric utility costs and snow removal costs at our operating facilities in the first quarter of 2016.
+Other occupancy expense increased \$15 million in the second quarter of 2016 as compared to 2015 primarily due to higher facility rent expense.
+Year-to-date 2016 expense decreased \$10 million as compared to 2015 largely due to a decrease in facility rent expense, natural gas and electric utility costs and snow removal costs at our operating facilities in the first quarter of 2016.